Ready to start playing your best golf for 2021 but don’t know how to choose the best golf rangefinders in your journey to greatness?

 8. Bozily Golf Rangefinder

-A new addition to this list that wasn’t one of top-rated golf rangefinders of 2019 is the Bozily rangefinder.
+A new addition to this list in 2020 that wasn’t one of top-rated golf rangefinders of 2019 is the Bozily rangefinder.
 This seems to be the best value rangefinder that provided slope calculation and tons of other features at a very low price.

 After reading more about the company, I am impressed with this new upgrade for the new decade.
 Reviews have said that you can spot targets up to 1200 yards and works reliably well on the golf course when locking onto the pin.
 Plus, it has 6x magnification, slope technology, ergonomic design, and +/- within one yard of accuracy!